Moscow fears London could destroy evidence in ex-spy’s case

-MOSCOW (AP) — A Russian foreign ministry official says Moscow fears that Britain could destroy key evidence in the nerve agent attack on an ex-Russian spy.
+MOSCOW (AP) — A Russian foreign ministry official said on Wednesday that Moscow fears Britain could destroy key evidence in the nerve agent attack on an ex-Russian spy.

-Former Russian double agent Sergei Skripal and his daughter remain in critical condition in the English city of Salisbury after being poisoned on March 4.
-Britain has blamed Russia for being behind the attack, and the case prompted the two nations to expel diplomats in a tit-for-tat dispute.
+Former Russian double agent Sergei Skripal and his daughter remain in critical condition in the English city of Salisbury after being found unconscious on a public bench on March 4.
+Britain says they were poisoned with a nerve agent known as Novichok and has blamed Russia for being behind the attack, but Russia has fiercely denied any involvement.

-Vladimir Yermakov, deputy head of the ministry’s department for non-proliferation, told a briefing for foreign envoys Wednesday that Britain is “hiding facts” and that key evidence might “disappear.”
+The case prompted the two nations to expel diplomats in a tit-for-tat dispute.

-The Russian foreign ministry had invited foreign ambassadors in Moscow to brief them about the allegations, but the British and the U.S. missions shunned the meeting and sent lower-level diplomats instead.
+The Russian foreign ministry invited foreign ambassadors in Moscow to brief them about the allegations on Wednesday, but the British and the U.S. missions shunned the meeting and sent lower-level diplomats instead.

 Most Read Nation & World Stories